Early Intervention Services

 There are no income limits and no cost to families as Early Intervention is paid for by state, local and federal tax dollars.

 Early Intervention serves children from ages birth to three years old who reside in Lancaster County, Pennsylvania.
-Early Intervention works with infants, toddlers and families from diverse backgrounds.
-We have provided support to infants and toddlers who are experiencing difficulty reaching developmental milestones like walking, talking, learning and becoming independent.
+We provide support to infants and toddlers who are experiencing difficulty reaching developmental milestones like walking, talking, learning and becoming independent.

-We have helped families with children who have diagnoses of Autism, Apraxia, Down Syndrome, Hearing Impairment, Vision Impairment and other medical diagnoses that impact development.
+Early Intervention does not diagnose children.
+We have provided services to families with children who have diagnoses of Autism, Cerebral Palsy, Down Syndrome, Hearing Impairment, Vision Impairment and other medical diagnoses that impact development.
+For families interested in a diagnosis, we recommend contacting your child's physician and requesting a referral to a developmental pediatrician or other professional qualified to diagnose.

-For infants and toddler's who are not demonstrating developmental concerns but have been in the Neonatal Intensive Care Unit at birth, weighed less than 3.5 pounds at birth, have been diagnosed with high lead levels, have been prenatally exposed to drugs or have a documented history of abuse and/or neglect, Early Intervention can offer developmental monitoring through our Tracking Program.
+For children who have been cared for in the Neonatal Intensive Care Unit at birth, weighed less than 3.5 pounds at birth, have been diagnosed with high lead levels, are homeless, have been prenatally exposed to drugs or have a documented history of abuse and/or neglect, Early Intervention can offer developmental monitoring through our Tracking Program.

 To receive Ongoing Intervention the child must complete an evaluation and meet eligibility criteria determined by the State of Pennsylvania.
 Ongoing Intervention is recommended when a child and family would benefit from regular services to help their child reach developmental milestones.